Daku (DAKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Daku Historical Price

-According to the latest data gathered on Daku live price page, the current price of Daku is 0.082642USD.
-The circulating supply of Daku(DAKU) is 999.00M DAKU , giving it a market capitalization of $82.60M.
+According to the latest data gathered on Daku live price page, the current price of Daku is 0.209718USD.
+The circulating supply of Daku(DAKU) is 999.00M DAKU , giving it a market capitalization of $209.35M.

 The Daku Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DAKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.